dantrim/htt_tp_fw/tb/README.md

   -h, --help  Show this message and exit.

 Commands:
-  check-config  Check/inspect a testbench's configuration (*.json) file. diff          Diff two *.evt files and test for differences. dump          Dump the contents of an *.evt file. list          List all available testbenches (and their tests). run           Setup and run cocotb-based testbenches. test-summary  Dump the test results *.json file.
+  check-config     Check/inspect a testbench's configuration (*.json) file. create           Create a new test. diff             Diff two *.evt files and test for differences. dump             Dump the contents of an *.evt file. list             List all available testbenches and their status. run              Setup and run cocotb-based testbenches. test-summary     Dump the test results *.json file. update-makefile  Update the QuestaSim makefile used by CocoTB
 ```
 If you see the above help message after running the top-level "`tb`" command then
 you should be on your way to running the testbench infrastructure.